Summer Bucket List Ideas … and Bucket

 1. Art week (or weeks).
 Read books on art and artists.
 Create art inspired by artists.
 Red Ted Art has a great series called Kids Get Arty, it’s all about exploring artists.

-3. Explore new libraries.
+4. Explore new libraries.
 We have a great county library system, last year we visited several new libraries.
 It was so much fun.

-4. Reread Poppy (Tales from Dimwood Forest) by Avi.
+5. Reread Poppy (Tales from Dimwood Forest) by Avi.
 The kids were really little when we read it the first time.
 I think they would love it again.
+(Affiliate link) & read as many Brixton Brothers books as we can manage.
 (Affiliate link)

-6. Have a kids in charge day.
+6. Have a kids-in-charge day.
 Let them plan the entire day from start to finish.
-They cook, plan outings and have our full attention all day.
+They cook, plan outings, and have our full attention all day.

 7. Bubbles!